michelf/php-markdown/Readme.md

 	the link text to something else.
 Credits to Dana for providing the implementation.

+*	Fixed an issue in MarkdownExtra where long header lines followed by a special attribute block would hit the backtrack limit an cause an empty string to be returned.

 PHP Markdown Lib 1.5.0 (1 Mar 2015)